Release CalendarTop 250 MoviesMost Popular MoviesBrowse Movies by GenreTop Box OfficeShowtimes & TicketsMovie NewsIndia Movie Spotlight

 • Trivia

 Standing outside a bakery shop in Rio, Ginger Rogers asks, "Oh, Freddie, how do you ask for little tarts in Portuguese?"
 Fred Astaire replies, "Don't heckle me, try the Culbertson System."
 This pre-Code, double entendre joke would have been funny to Depression-era audiences, for whom bridge was a common pastime.
-Ely Culbertson was a champion bridge player and worldwide celebrity who had won several international tournaments by developing a rather aggressive bidding system for contract bridge.
+Ely Culbertson was a champion bridge player and worldwide celebrity, who had won several international tournaments by developing a rather aggressive bidding system.
 He was also notorious for his sexual exploits.
-His 1940 autobiography would be banned in many countries.
-In the 1930's, the word "tart" was equivalent to "slut" or "whore."
+His 1940 autobiography was banned in many countries.
+In the 1930s, the word "tart" was equivalent to "slut" or "whore".
 Also, in the opening inspection of hotel staff, the boss sees a maid whose shoe heels are oddly beveled and says he will not tolerate that sort of thing.
-A "round-heeled woman" was 1930s slang for a prostitute, a woman who could tilt from standing to on her back with ease.
+A "round-heeled woman" was 1930s slang for a prostitute, a woman who could tilt easily from standing to being on her back.

 • Goofs